SVG: Security

-It is common to see SVG described as an image format, but it is actually a document format, similar to HTML documents, and so can host script or CSS.
+As a document format, similar to HTML documents, SVG can host scripts or CSS.
 This is an issue when an attacker can upload a SVG file to a website, such as a profile picture, and the file is treated as a normal picture but contains malicious content.
 For instance, if an SVG file is deployed as a CSS background image, or a logo on some website, or in some image gallery, then when the image is loaded in a browser it activates a script or other content.
 This could lock up the browser (the Billion laughs attack), but could also lead to HTML injection and cross-site scripting attacks.
 The W3C therefore stipulate certain requirements when SVG is simply used for images: SVG Security.

 The W3C says that Inline SVG (an SVG file loaded natively on a website) is considered less of a security risk because the content is part of a greater document, and so scripting and CSS would not be unexpected.